-In the surrounding areas of Tampere, there are some bigger outdoors areas and even two national parks with many huts and campfire sites suitable also for one day’s outings (see the articles at the end of the page).
+In the surrounding areas of Tampere, there are some bigger outdoors areas and even two national parks with many huts and campfire sites suitable also for one day’s outings.
 But if you’re only planning a little day trip to take the kids to the forest and cook some sausages over an open fire, here are some tips on where to go.

 Not far from the centre of Tampere, there’s the Niihama hut with a café open all year round.
 In the wintertime there are skiing tracks and other activities to enjoy and in the summer it’s a great place to start a walk in the Kauppi-Niihama forest area.
 There is a barbecue hut (rented for bigger groups and free of charge for groups of 5 or under) and two campfire pits.

 Viikinsaari is a real summer paradise for the locals and visitors alike, and to get there all you need to enjoy is a 20-minute boat ride from Laukontori harbor.
 In addition to activities and services, there’s also nice grass area for picnics, small swimming beaches and a barbecue and cooking shelter in free use.
 Check out the boat connections to Viikinsaari from the Finnish Silverline’s website.

 A bit further from the city centre, about 25 minutes by bus and a small walk, there’s Lamminpää hut, next to some lovely outdoor trails and outdoor gym equipment.
 There’s also a campfire site there, free for anyone to use.

 In the district of Teisko, in Tampere, outdoor area Kintulammi has 15 km of marked trails and lean-to’s, as well as other campfire sites available.

 There’s also fire pits near the centre at Eteläpuisto and at Santalahti park.
 Eteläpuisto is by the lake Pyhäjärvi and Santalahti is by the lake Näsijärvi.